tristanseifert/kush-os/README.md

 The `toolchain.diff` file contains a patch that should be applied against the checked-out LLVM source to build the toolchain required to build the kernel and userland.

+### Build Dependencies
+Besides cmake and the custom LLVM toolchain, the host machine needs to have the [Cap'n Proto](http://capnproto.org) library and tools installed such that the protocol files for RPC services can be built correctly.

 ## LLVM Toolchain
 You can use the `build_toolchain.sh` script to build a toolchain to use for compiling the system.
 This sets up most of the libraries required: you'll also have to build a few supporting libraries.